Calorique

 How many calories does house cleaning burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 120 calories during 30 minutes of house cleaning.
-This is based on a MET value of 3.3.
+A person weighing 160 lbs (73 kg) burns approximately 88 calories during 30 minutes of house cleaning.
+This is based on a MET value of 2.3 for light cleaning / dusting.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of house cleaning?

-The MET (Metabolic Equivalent of Task) value for house cleaning is 3.3.
-This means house cleaning burns 3.3 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for house cleaning is 3.3, while the selected training style uses MET 2.3.
+This means light cleaning / dusting burns 2.3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is house cleaning good for weight loss?

-House Cleaning has a MET value of 3.3, which means it burns a moderate amount of calories.
-A 160-lb person burns about 239 calories per hour.
+House Cleaning has a selected MET value of 2.3, which means it burns a moderate amount of calories.
+A 160-lb person burns about 175 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular house cleaning combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during house cleaning?

 Body weight significantly impacts calorie burn during house cleaning.
-A 120-lb person burns about 90 calories in 30 minutes, while a 250-lb person burns approximately 187 calories in the same time.
+At the selected MET value of 2.3, a 120-lb person burns about 66 calories in 30 minutes, while a 250-lb person burns approximately 137 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does house cleaning work?